MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 > * Add an Outlook channel for your bot.
 > * Sideload your updated app in Teams.

-The rest of this guide will walk you through these steps and show you how to preview your message extension in both Outlook for Windows desktop and outlook.com.
+The rest of this guide would walk you through the above steps and show you how to preview your message extension in Outlook for Windows desktop and Web.

 ## Prerequisites

-To complete this tutorial, you'll need:
+To complete this tutorial, you need:

 * A Microsoft 365 Developer Program sandbox tenant.
 * Enrollment in *Office 365 Targeted Releases* for your sandbox tenant.